 - Income Requirements: At the very least, this should include regular income equivalent to three times the rent amount or more, and an established history of paying rent on time with past landlords.

-- Good Credit: Landlords and property managers should always obtain an up to date CRB (Credit Reference Bureau) Report, which usually doesn’t include rent payments, but does include eviction judgments and past debts.
-You will also discover how they’ve been paying other creditors.
+- Good Credit: Landlords and property managers should always obtain an up to date CRB (Credit Reference Bureau) Report, which usually doesn’t include rent payments, but does include eviction judgments, payment history and past debts.
+You will also discover how they’ve been paying other creditors to know if they will pay you.

 - Check References: I believe that the best predictor of future behavior is past behavior.
 Therefore, thorough verification of the application information is critical to paving the way for prompt, full rent payments.
 Always call the previous landlord and ask “would you rent to them again?“.
 Keep in mind that a previous landlord does not have to tell you anything, but it doesn’t hurt to ask!